bingalls/reactMedals/README.md

 # Top 10 Olympic Medals
-Lets you resort top performing countries at the winter olympics
+Lets you resort top performing countries at the Olympics

 ## Setup
 This is a front-end web application, bundled with a NodeJS server.